 ————————————— next ———————————-

-There are too many people on the planet consuming too much.
 Clearly the problem is so large that there is room for a systems approach to simultaneously reduce population, reduce resource consumption and reduce energy dependence on fossil fuels.
 Working on only one of these is insufficient.
 This document addresses a means to reduce fossil fuel dependence and cost by up to 85%

 Microgrids and bi-directional EV charging study